Saturday, 10 February 2024

 Bedroom and bathroom with a view

-After a little rest in the apartment and the first dip in the pool, we headed back to the city.
-This time we had dinner in the food court of the Pavilion mall.
-The food court was huge with amazing options to eat and we were really spoilt for choice.
-We all went for a different stall and everything we had was delicious - I had a Thai mango salad and veggie pad thai combo for a price of a little under three euros.
+After a short rest in the apartment and our first dip in the rooftop pool, we headed back into the city.
+This time, we had dinner at the Pavilion Mall food court.
+The space was enormous, with an incredible variety of options, and we were completely spoilt for choice.
+Each of us picked a different stall, and everything we tried was delicious—I opted for a Thai mango salad and veggie pad Thai combo for under three euros.

-For lunch we went back to the Pavilion food court and decided to try a Japanese Teppanyaki place - the portions were huge and no one of us (even the teenagers who are always starving) could finish all the food.
+For lunch, we returned to the Pavilion food court and decided to try a Japanese Teppanyaki stall.
+The portions were enormous—so much so that even the teenagers, who are usually always hungry, couldn’t finish their meals.

 Borneo Island, Sabah - Sandakan, Kinabatagan River and Kota Kinabalu

-The flight from Kuala Lumpur to the small town of Sandakan on the northeastern corner of Borneo island took nearly three hours.
-We arrived in the evening - although domestic flight, we still had to go through a passport check and had our passports stamped, checked in to our simple hotel in the town center and went for a little walk and dinner at the local Chinese restaurant.
-Borneo is the third largest island in the world and it has unique flora and fauna - that is what we had came to experience.
-Sandakan is a small town, mostly a gateway place to the people who are going to experience the wildlife of Malaysian Borneo.
+The flight from Kuala Lumpur to Sandakan, a small town on the northeastern corner of Borneo, took nearly three hours.
+Although it was a domestic flight, we still went through passport control and had our passports stamped upon arrival.
+We checked in at Hotel Elopura, a simple hotel in the town center, and took a short walk before having dinner at a local Chinese restaurant.
+Borneo, the third-largest island in the world, is renowned for its unique flora and fauna—and that was exactly what we had come to experience.
+Sandakan itself is a small town, primarily serving as a gateway for visitors exploring the wildlife of Malaysian Borneo.

-I had reserved a three day, two night tour with Borneo Eco Tours for our limited-time Borneo discovery and they were picking us up from our hotel at 8am the next morning.
-I had checked a lot of different possibilities and options for optimising our time in Borneo, wishing to experience the most of the wildlife possible.
-Sukau Rainforest Lodge is an award-winning lodge in the middle of rainforest, only accessible by boat and was used as a base by BBC crew while filming the Borneo part of Our Planet documentary series - this was a place I wanted to stay.
-It was only possible to reserve it as a part of a tour - there is nothing else around it, so all meals and excursions are provided during the stay.
+I had reserved a three-day, two-night tour with Borneo Eco Tours to make the most of our limited time on Borneo, and they were scheduled to pick us up from our hotel at 8 a.m. the next morning.
+I had researched many options to optimize our wildlife experience, and I was particularly excited about staying at Sukau Rainforest Lodge, an award-winning lodge located deep in the rainforest.
+Accessible only by boat, it had even served as a base for the BBC crew while filming the Borneo segment of the Our Planet documentary series.
+Staying there was only possible as part of a tour, as there was nothing else around, so all meals and excursions were provided during the stay.

-Our first day started with our guide Jonathan meeting us at the hotel and then going to pick up two other families from their accommodations.
-We did all our programmed tours and river safaris together with those two families (one British Indian and the other Danish), Jonathan always being our guide.
+Our first day began with our guide, Jonathan, meeting us at the hotel and then picking up two other families from their accommodations.
+We shared all our programmed tours and river safaris with these two families—one British-Indian, the other Danish—with Jonathan guiding all excursions.

-Before arriving at the lodge we went to visit the Sepilok Orangutan Rehabilitation Center and Sepilok Sun Bear Sanctuary.
-It is illegal and heavily fined to keep an orangutan or a sun bear in Malaysia as both of these spieces are among the most endangered in the world.
+Before arriving at the lodge, we visited the Sepilok Orangutan Rehabilitation Centre and the Sepilok Sun Bear Sanctuary.
+It is illegal—and heavily fined—to keep an orangutan or a sun bear in Malaysia, as both species are among the most endangered in the world.

-Probably one of the most difficult animals to see in the Bornean jungle is the Malayan sun bear, with few left in the wild.
-Their extremely shy nature also means that it is incredibly tricky to spot them.
-Our guide, Jonathan, who has spent many years being a guide said that he had only seen the sun bear once.
+Probably one of the most difficult animals to spot in the Bornean jungle is the Malayan sun bear, with only a few left in the wild.
+Their extremely shy nature makes sightings incredibly rare.
+Our guide, Jonathan, who has spent many years working in the rainforest, told us that he had only ever seen a sun bear once in the wild.

-The Borneo Sun Bear Conservation Centre was established as a sun bear rescue and rehabilitation facility.
-Sun bears that have been rescued from captivity are housed at the facility so that they can be reintroduced into the wild.
-In some cases the bears have only had interactions with humans prior to rescue and they have become so habituated that their chance of being release into the wild is greatly diminished.
-The site includes a number of forest enclosures that have been build around remnant jungle so that the bears can live in an environment that simulates their natural habitat.
-The bears are free to roam around their enclosures and climb trees.
+The Borneo Sun Bear Conservation Centre was established as a rescue and rehabilitation facility for these bears.
+Sun bears that have been rescued from captivity are housed at the centre so they can potentially be reintroduced into the wild.
+In some cases, the bears have had almost exclusively human interactions prior to their rescue, making them so habituated that their chances of being released are greatly diminished.

-Animals that are suitable to be released back in the wild from both the Sepilok Orangutan Rehabilitation Centre and the Borneo Sun Bear Conservation Centre are released into the Tabin Wildlife reserve.
+Animals deemed suitable for release from both the Sepilok Orangutan Rehabilitation Centre and the Borneo Sun Bear Conservation Centre are returned to the wild in the Tabin Wildlife Reserve.

-After a quick and simple buffet lunch at a nearby restaurant, we started our two and a half hour journey towards the Kinabatangan river.
-Most part of the journey passed between palm oil plantations - it was heartbraking to see how little of the real Borneo and the natural wildlife habitat there was left.
+After a quick and simple buffet lunch at a nearby restaurant, we set off on the two-and-a-half-hour journey to the Kinabatangan River.
+Much of the route passed through palm oil plantations, and it was heartbreaking to see how little of Borneo’s original rainforest and natural wildlife habitat remained.

-We arrived at a small boat quay in the middle of nowhere, at the end of a little dirt road.
-In a pouring rain, we boarded the boat, and in around a 15-minute journey we arrived at the Sukau Rainforest Lodge.
-The lodge looked amazing from the moment we got there.
-Before allocating us to the bedrooms, we were taken to a separate little lounge at the reception for a welcome drink and the introduction of our programme and the lodge itself.
+We arrived at a small boat quay, in the middle of nowhere at the end of a dirt road.
+In pouring rain, we boarded a boat and reached Sukau Rainforest Lodge in about 15 minutes.
+From the moment we arrived, the lodge looked amazing.
+Before being allocated to our bedrooms, we were taken to a small lounge near the reception for a welcome drink and an introduction to the lodge and our program.

 The Lodge - the main restaurant building and boat quay